Vertex Form Calculator

 k = 0.4375

-Then substitute these values in the vertex formula and the answer in vertex form is:
+Then substitute these values into the vertex form formula, and the quadratic equation in vertex form is:

 y = 4(x + 0.375)² + 0.4375